 The Russian agreement between Syrian President Bashar al-Assad and the Kurds paves the way for President Trump’s campaign promise to end the #foreverwars/#endlesswars.

 Ironically, lawmakers are crying wolf to any television station that will air their grievances about Trump abandoning the Kurds.
-However, under the Obama administration, to his credit, the former president went to Congress to get a war powers agreement to remove Assad, they refused and did not give the Obama the authority to declare war.
+However, under the Obama administration, to his credit, the former president went to Congress to get a war powers agreement to remove Assad, they refused and did not give the Obama administration the authority to declare war.
 Statements like “we can’t leave, war crimes will be committed,” and “we gave our word to the Kurds” ring hollow for many Americans struggling to put food on the dinner table.

 Most lawmakers don’t even understand Syria and its complexities.
 In 1920 the Kurdish people were promised an autonomous region to call home at the conclusion to WWI under the Treaty of Sèvres.
 In an effort to demolish the Ottoman Empire (aka Turkey), the Brits, French, and US failed to include a Kurdish homeland in the Middle East.